koenrane/KR-new-site/content/import/the-first-rung-insights-from-linear-algebra-done-right.md

 use-full-width-images: "false"
 date_published: 04/22/2018
 original_url: https://www.lesswrong.com/posts/C6XJcWtxcMTeQPBs3/the-first-rung-insights-from-linear-algebra-done-right
+skip_import: true
 ---
 # Foreword

 Linear algebra, my old flame - how I missed you.
 At my undergraduate institution, linear algebra was my introduction to proof-based mathematics.
 There are people who shake hands, and there are people who **shake hands**.
 You know the type - you grasp their hand, and they clamp down and pull you in, agitating so wildly you fear for the structural integrity of your joints.
 My first experience with proofs was an encounter of the latter variety.

 I received my first homework grade, and I was _not_ pleased with my performance.
 I promptly went to the library and vowed not to leave until I learned how to write proofs adequately.
 The hours passed, and, (thankfully for my stomach), I got it.
 I didn't let up all semester.
-Immediately before the final exam, I was doing pushups in the hallway, high-fiving my friends, and watching the '[Michael Jordan Top 50 All Time Plays](https://www.youtube.com/watch?v=LAr6oAKieHk)' video while visualizing myself doing that to the test.
+Immediately before the final exam, I was doing pushups in the hallway, high-fiving my friends, and watching the [Michael Jordan Top 50 All Time Plays](https://www.youtube.com/watch?v=LAr6oAKieHk) video while visualizing myself doing that to the test.
 Do that to the test I did indeed.

 This time around, the appropriately-acronymized _LADR_ is the first step on my journey to attain a professional-grade mathematical skillset.